tuiwidgets/tuiwidgets/doc/ZWindow.rst

 Currently windows are the only parts of Tui Widgets that have a predefinied palette class that assigns palette colors for the widgets typically used in dialogs and other windows (classes "window" and "dialog").
-Thus make sure to place widgets not explicitly designed to work outside windows into a window.
+Thus make sure to place widgets into a window that are not explicitly designed to work outside windows.

 If the default look of the window does not suit your application, not setting a title, disabling all border edges and possibly overriding the palette colors for the window will yield a window like widget that does not enforce any